 The following messages were sent to me since I have been running this web page.
 I am also including additional interesting information in note form.
 I will protect writers’ privacy by omitting surnames.
-The oldest information appears first.
 Click on the links to hear relevant recordings.

 31 August 2008

 I am writing a history of a music firm in New Zealand, Charles Begg and Co.
 They were the firm responsible for bringing Anne Ziegler and Webster Booth to New Zealand.
 I am trying to find out all I can about their tour here and was wondering if you have any information, and, possibly, any photographs.
 I have got a copy of their autobiography which does deal with the tour but would welcome any additional information.